Citron Is Very Wrong On Exact Sciences

 Cologuard's technology is rated as a peer with other screening tests found in the USPSTF guidelines as an "A" rated test, just like colonoscopy and FIT.
 Further, it is now included in the quality measures that doctors and hospitals use in assigning care that they receive reimbursement from the government for.

-While there are a few holdouts left for private payer insurers, notably United Healthcare, which has a habit of stretching out contracting, there is already 78% coverage of the addressable market, including from Anthem (NYSE:ANTM), Humana (NYSE:HUM), and many other insurers.
+While there are a few holdouts left for private payer insurers, notably United Healthcare (NYSE:UNH), which has a habit of stretching out contracting, there is already 78% coverage of the addressable market, including from Anthem (NYSE:ANTM), Humana (NYSE:HUM), and many other insurers.
 Medicare aged patients are all covered.

 United Healthcare does claim that Cologuard is not medically necessary, stating that “there is insufficient published clinical evidence that fecal DNA testing reduces the likelihood of mortality from colorectal cancer.”

-The logic is sketchy on United Healthcare’s part in my opinion.
+The logic is sketchy on United Healthcare’s part, in my opinion.
 Of course, early in the adoption process, there will be less data.
 If that were the criteria for doing screening, we would never do screening and the other screening tests would never have developed.
 And again, I refer to the image above that shows the institutions that disagree with United Healthcare.

-The real core of United Healthcare’s argument, is that they found other methods of screening to be “less costly” than Cologuard.
-It appears to me that United Healthcare might strictly be looking out for their bottom line.
-They clearly have motivation to push off screening as more people turn 65 and qualify for Medicare payment.
+The real core of United Healthcare’s argument is that it found other methods of screening to be “less costly” than Cologuard.
+It appears to me that United Healthcare might strictly be looking out for its bottom line.
+It clearly has motivation to push off screening as more people turn 65 and qualify for Medicare payment.

 I have been health insurance licensed since 1993 (though I haven’t written a policy since the early 2000s).
 Frankly, United Healthcare’s behavior reminds me of the movie The Rainmaker in which the insurance company has conflicted (to put it mildly) motivations.
 Maybe that isn't so, however, sometimes perception is reality.